ArcaanGroup/templates/README.md

 ## Internationalization (i18n)

-This project includes internationalization support located in the `i18n/` directory.
-You can configure multiple languages and manage translations in the `messages/` folder.
+This project includes internationalization support with both English (en) and Persian (fa) locales.
+RTL (right-to-left) support is included for Persian.
+Configuration is located in the `lib/i18n/` directory, and translation files are stored in the `messages/` folder.
+The application uses `next-intl` for locale detection via URL routing.

+## Authentication & Authorization

+The application includes a comprehensive authentication system with:
+- Custom middleware for authentication and authorization (`proxy.ts`)
+- Context-based authentication management (`lib/contexts/auth-context`)
+- Protected route components (`lib/components/Protected.tsx`)
+- Login form with form validation (`lib/components/login-form/`)
+- User profile display component (`lib/components/UserProfile.tsx`)

 ## Project Conventions